 - Private Use: Expenses related to periods when the property is used for private purposes are not deductible.
 It is essential to apportion expenses accurately if the property is only rented out part of the year or used by the owner at any time.

 The ATO employs sophisticated data-matching techniques and collaborations with financial institutions to identify discrepancies and ensure compliance.
 Rental property owners should maintain detailed records and seek professional advice to ensure their claims are accurate and justifiable.
+A registered tax agent can help ensure your tax return is accurate.

 2. Work-Related Expenses